-When you are debugging or having problems on the site
+When you are debugging or having problems

 When debugging, you want to exclude everything which might be causing problems on the site.
 Caching might be one of those things, that is why it’s a good idea to keep your caching plugin deactivated when debugging your site.
 Read more about general WordPress debugging here.